PlantandFoodResearch/MCHap/README.rst

 However, the first time you run MCHap on a new system it will have to compile the functions that make use of the numba JIT compiler and the compiled functions are then cached for reuse.
-This means that MCHap may run a bit slower the first time it's run on a new system.
+This means that MCHap may run a bit slower the first time it's run after installation.

 Running on multiple threads
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~